This page is for the show; for the South Park franchise as a whole, see South Park.

 While the Author Tract is very evident, Matt and Trey make a point of targeting everyone.
 They've lampooned subjects near and dear to the hearts of social conservatives, social activists, socialists, liberals, religious fundamentalists, actively hostile atheists, corporations and business interests, anarchists, dictators, hippies, trendy people, geeks, teenagers, the elderly, themselves and sometimes even their own audience — seriously, you could name just about any kind of group and the show's probably done something to piss that group off.

-For its first sixteen seasons, individual seasons were split between two different "halves" (usually comprised of seven to eight episodes).
-Starting with Season 17, the show runs for a single ten-episode chunk in the fall; this is done to accommodate Matt and Trey due to the success of their Broadway show The Book of Mormon (and the fact that they're not the young men they used to be when they made a paper-cutout animation about foul-mouthed third graders as a Christmas gag gift).
-From Season 18 and onwards, the show tends to follow a continuous plotline throughout each season.
-Late 2019 marked the show's 23rd season, giving it more than 300 episodes.
+For its first sixteen seasons, episodes were split between two different batches between spring and fall releases, usually comprised of seven to eight episodes each.
+Season 17 the show started running for a single ten-episode chunk in the fall; done to accommodate Matt and Trey on other projects (such as The Book of Mormon) and the fact that they're not the young men they used to be when they made a paper-cutout animation about foul-mouthed third graders as a Christmas gag gift.
+Season 18 introduced them experimenting with a continuous plotline, though that has had issues with their quick production turnover.
+In 2021 it was announced the show was renewed through Season 30 and that 14 hour-long movies would be made for Paramount+ separate from the TV show episodes, beginning with South Park: Post Covidnote .
 Trey and Matt have stated that they will continue to make South Park as long as Comedy Central lets them.
-On August 6, 2021, it was announced that the show was renewed to Season 30, and that 14 new specials would be made for Paramount+, beginning with South Park: Post Covid on November 25, 2021.